bremoran/suit-mud/draft-ietf-suit-mud.md

 * Devices can be quarantined if they do not attest a known software/firmware version.
 * Devices cannot lie about which MUD URL to use.

+## Cons

+This mechanism relies on the use of SUIT manifests to encode the MUD URL.
+Conceptually, the MUD file is similar to a Software Bill of Material (SBOM) but focuses on the external visible communication behavior, which is essential for network operators, rather than describing the software libraries contained within the device itself.
+The SUIT manifest must then be conveyed to the network during onboarding or during the network access authentication step.
+To accomplish the transport of the manifest attestation evidence is used, which needs to be available at the protocol of choice.

 # Extensions to SUIT {#suit-extension}